brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 14 bht.md

 # Ephesians 6:14 Commentary Help Text

 ## BHT:
-As Christians, our aim is to stand firm in the face of conflict, not yielding or fleeing.
-Truth is the band that girds up and keeps together our character, allowing us to act unencumbered.
-Our righteousness is not just imputed, but inwrought by the Spirit, preserving us from attacks.
-The breastplate covers our vital parts, just as righteousness preserves our hearts.
-Let us stand our ground, equipped with the truth and integrity, with the righteousness of Christ as our defense.
+The Christian soldier's primary objective is to stand firm and unwavering, not yielding or fleeing.
+The girdle of truth, which signifies a heart aligned with God's truth, is crucial for preserving unity, consistency, and sincerity.
+The righteousness of Christ, both imputed and inwrought, acts as a protective breastplate, guarding against Satan's accusations and securing us from condemnation.
+By continuing in our station, with an obedient heart and adorned with the righteousness of Christ, we can be prepared for the battles we face as believers.

 ## Choicest Commentary Quotes:
 ### Henry Alford: